ibrahimFakharany/BreadTask/README.md

 # BreadTask

-## Android Project for getting posts from web API (https://gorest.co.in/)
+## Android Project for getting a paginated offline first list of posts from web API

 ##### For getting posts use endpoint https://gorest.co.in/public/v2/posts
 ##### For getting comments on posts use endpoint https://gorest.co.in/public/v2/posts/{postId}/comments